 User experience focused Internet companies are obsessed with speed and Google is one of them.
 A number of studies such as this one on the impact of HTML delays have demonstrated that latency kills conversion with users, even long term.
 With faster devices and Internet connections becoming widely available, user tolerance for latency has declined in the years since.

 This is why page download speed matters tremendously.
 Google Search Console (GSC, formerly Google Webmaster Tools) indicates the average time required for the Googlebot to crawl a page.
 The aim must be at keeping the value as low as possible, preferably consistently under 500 milliseconds.

 Increasing values such as indicated on the graph down below alarmingly exceed benchmark parameters and will likely over time reduce the number of pages crawled per day.

 500 milliseconds is currently a good benchmark value for page speed

-These two values are a strong signal that a website is not living up to it’s full potential neither in Google’s organic search nor for its users.
-Both indicators combined and failing growing time spent downloading and less pages crawled per day almost always indicate site performance issues that are likely to impact organic search visibility over time.
+These two values are a strong signal that a website is not living up to its full potential, neither in Google’s organic search nor for its users.
+Both indicators combined and failing growing time spent downloading and fewer pages crawled per day almost always indicate site performance issues that are likely to impact organic search visibility over time.
 Infrastructure and architecture must be examined and will have to be improved in order to revert these trends.